Jacob273/JG.ZUT.TechLearning.JavaSpring/lab06/README.md

 # Hibernate
 Is a Java ORM Framework.
 It maps Java classes to database tables and from Java data types to SQL data types.

+# JPA
+__Java Persistance API__ is an interface that described the management of relational data in enterprise Java applications